 By Rabbi Ari Enkin, Rabbinic Director, United with Israel

-Lag B’Omer, which falls this week, is a minor festival celebrated on the 33rd (“Lag” in Talmudic Hebrew) day of the “Counting of the Omer,” which is the verbal counting of the days between Passover and Shavuot.
+Lag B’Omer is a minor festival celebrated on the 33rd (“Lag” in Talmudic Hebrew) day of the “Counting of the Omer,” which is the verbal counting of the days between Passover and Shavuot.
 The Hebrew date is the 18th day of the Hebrew month of Iyar.

 Meron, however, is merely the burial place of Rabbi Shimon; it is not a city to which he was connected during his lifetime.
 There is in fact a place that deserves more attention on Lag B’Omer: the town of Peki’in.

 Peki’in, also in northern Israel, is where Rabbi Shimon lived for over a decade.
 Rabbi Shimon was a vocal critic of the Roman occupation of the Land of Israel, and when the Romans found out, they sought to execute him.
 As such, Rabbi Shimon had to go into hiding.